cloudmesh/cloudmesh-mpi/examples/sort/mpi_doc.md

 6. Right child assigns _local_arr_ to point to _local_result_

 This loop continues until the tree reaches the height that guarantees us a single sorted list.
 Each time, the number of nodes is halved (since two have been merged into one).

+### Output

+The output of the program is generated and logged in [mpi_experiment.py](hhttps://github.com/cloudmesh/cloudmesh-mpi/blob/main/examples/sort/mpi_experiment.py).
+This file runs the